 To start, pick a few exercises you’d like to do to make a circuit.
 If you’re just starting out, start with lower intensity and fewer sets.
 As your body becomes more accustomed to exercising, slowly start to increase the intensity and number of circuits you do.

-Donkey kicks (great for your butt):
+Donkey kicks (great for your butt)

 Take a starting position on all fours: knees hip-width apart, hands under your shoulders, with the neck and spine in a neutral position.
-Bracing your core, lift your right leg, knee staying bent, foot staying flat, and hinging at the hip.
-Use your glute to press your foot directly towards the ceiling and squeeze at the top.
+Bracing your core, lifting your right leg, knee staying bent, foot staying flat, and hinging at the hip.
+Use your glute to press your foot directly toward the ceiling and squeeze at the top.
 Make sure your pelvis and working hip stay pointed toward the ground.
 Return to starting position and switch legs.
 If you’re still not sure, check out this video on how to do a donkey kick.

-Burpees (great for full body):
+Burpees (great for full body)

 Stand with your feet shoulder-width apart, weight on your heels, and arms at your side.
 Push your hips back, bend your knees, and lower your body into a squat.
 Place your hands on the floor directly in front of, and just inside, your feet.
 Shift your weight onto them while jumping your feet back to softly land on the balls of your feet in a plank position.
-Your body should form a straight line from your head to heels.
+Your body should form a straight line from your head to your heels.
 Be sure to keep your core tight to prevent your hips from sinking.
 Jump your feet back so that they land just outside of your hands.
-Reach your arms over head and explosively jump up into the air.
+Reach your arms overhead and explosively jump up into the air.
 Land and immediately lower back into a squat for your next rep. Still confused?
 Check this video out.

 To advance this exercise, give these other two options a try: